ethereum/remix-project/docs/tutorial_geth-remix.md

 `<test-chain-directory>` is the folder where keys and chain data will be stored.

-`--ipcpath` defines the end point that other apps (like Mist) use to talk to geth.
+`--ipcpath` defines the end point that other apps (like Metamask) use to talk to geth.

 `--datadir` specifies the data directory.